jacobian/pycon2017/docs/part3-request-response.md

 # Decision Point:

-## DIY vs BoB
+### "Do It Yourself" vs "Best of Breed"

 Note:
-"do it yourself" vs "Best of Breed"
+- tradeoff consistancy vs ease, familiarity

 ---

-## Is this a framework yet?
+### Is this a framework yet?

 What's a "framework", exactly?